-Figure 1: Historical landings and TACC for the main LEA stocks.
-From top left: LEA1 (Auckland), LEA2 (Central), and LEA3 (South East).
+Figure 1: Reported commercial landings and TACCs for the main LEA stocks.
+From top to bottom: LEA 1 (Auckland), LEA 2 (Central), and LEA 3 (South East).

 1.3 Customary non-commercial fisheries

 There is no quantitative information available to allow the estimation of the amount of leatherjacket taken by customary non-commercial fishers.